 What is flexible working?

-This is the term used to describe a working pattern that’s modified with an employee’s personal needs in mind.
-This could be in the form of ‘flexi-time’ working which allows more choice regarding the hours worked; ‘compressed hours’ which allows the employee to work the agreed hours over fewer days or ‘annualised hours’ which allows more flexibility throughout the course of a year.
+Flexible working describes a working pattern that is modified to an employee’s personal needs in mind.
+This could be in the form of ‘flexitime’ working which allows more choice regarding the hours worked; ‘compressed hours’ which allows the employee to work the agreed hours over fewer days or ‘annualised hours’ which allows more flexibility throughout the course of a year.

-Other types of flexible working can include: working from home, job sharing, part-time hours or staggered hours (i.e. adjusting the start and finish times).
-There may be other arrangements that an employer and employee come to that don’t fit into a specific category but suit their particular circumstances.
+Additional forms of flexible working include working from home, job sharing, part-time hours or staggered hours (i.e. adjusting the start and finish times).
+There may be alternative arrangements that an employer and employee can develop together for unique circumstances.
 Many employees now look for these ‘lifestyle benefits’ when considering a job move.